Ruby on Rails

 sudo service postgresql start

 Got an error, or don’t see an active service?
-Come visit the Discord for some help!
+Come visit our Discord server for some help!

 If postgresql is active, you can press Q to quit the status screen and move on to the next step.